ngpeijiun/ngpeijiun.github.io/school/pri/sci/sci-1-diversity.md

 1. Materials
     - Wood (Trees)
     - Glass (Sand)
-    - Rubber (White milkly liquid that flows out from the trunks of rubber trees)
+    - Rubber (White milky liquid that flows out from the trunks of rubber trees)
     - Metals (Ground)
     - Ceramics (Clay)
     - Fabrics (Wool / silk from animals, and cottons from plants)